Tips for Maximizing the Benefits of Anxiety and OCD Treatment

 Date: May 05, 2025

 Here at WholeMind, we provide services that are evidence-based – that is, the treatments that are shown to be effective through high-quality, thorough research.
 For the treatment of obsessive-compulsive disorder (OCD) and anxiety disorders such as social anxiety, panic disorder, agoraphobia, and specific phobias, that gold-standard treatment is called exposure and response prevention, or ERP.
-Although it may sound intimidating at first, this approach is all about 1) taking a stepwise approach to facing the very thing that’s scary, and 2) gradually reducing the thing you do in response to what scares you.

 For example, someone with social anxiety might avoid group gatherings and, if required to go, may do specific things to reduce their distress: bring mints or a water bottle, avoid eye contact, speak softly.
 We call these “safety behaviors.”
 In working with this person, an ERP therapist would help the individual break the feared situation down into manageable steps – starting with small groups for brief periods of time, for example – and would support them in reducing safety behaviors.
 In the case of someone with OCD, a child with intrusive thoughts about illness (obsession) might repeatedly wash their hands to protect themselves from germs (compulsion).
 ERP treatment would focus on gradually approaching what feels contaminated and resisting the urge to wash hands.
 Although exposure therapy can be overwhelming to learn about, our therapists find inspiration in our work every day, as we get to see this approach restore clients’ freedom and sense of control over their lives.